DuoSoftware/DVP-WEBRTCSDK/DevelopersGuide.md

     * domain :  WebServer IP+port ex:- 45.55.163.131:5066
     * onConnected : Fires on Connection stablishment events
     * onDisconnected : Fires on Disconnection events
-    * onDisconnected : Fires on Incomming call events
+    * onIncomingCall : Fires on Incoming call events
     * callback : contains two params (error,response) ex:- callback(error,response)
 ##### ** onConnected,onDisconnected,onDisconnected functions should declares on UI script and these names should be as above.